-Applicants who have an unsatisfied lien on the hurricane-impacted property, including mortgage liens that cannot be satisfied with the proceeds of the sale of the damaged property, must satisfy the lien prior to being awarded a Relocation Voucher.
+Applicants who have an unsatisfied unsatisfiable lien on the hurricane-impacted property, including mortgage liens, that cannot be satisfied with the proceeds of the sale of the damaged property, must satisfy the lien prior to being may be awarded a Relocation Voucher.
+The Program may allow Applicants in the Relocation pathway, who have liens in the hurricane-impacted property, to proceed with the acquisition of the replacement property.
+For PRDOH to be able to acquire or dispose of the hurricane-impacted program may continue procedures for resolving or satisfying liens after the replacement property is acquired.
 In that case, Applicants will be allowed one hundred and eighty (180) calendar days from the date of the Unsatisfied Lien Notification to submit documentation to the Program which indicates a settlement of outstanding liens is pending, including any mortgage lien on the property.
 Applicants who are unable to satisfy liens within one hundred and eighty (180) calendar days from the date of the Unsatisfied Lien Notification, if applicable, will be determined to be ineligible and notified via an Unsatisfied Lien Confirmation.
 This notification will outline the reason for ineligibility and next steps, including the option to challenge the decision.
 See the Program-based Reconsideration and/or Administrative Review section of these Guidelines.

-However, if the hurricane-damaged property has a mortgage lien that can be satisfied with the proceeds of the sale, PRDOH may authorize it in writing.
+However, if the hurricane damaged property has a mortgage lien that can be satisfied with the proceeds of the sale, PRDOH may authorize it in writing.
 If authorized, the payment of any outstanding mortgage lien will not exceed the post-disaster appraised value of the damaged property to be acquired by PRDOH and no credit will be applied to the principal balance of the grant agreement.
 The amount paid for the mortgage lien will then be deducted from the voucher for the purchase of the replacement property.

-13.4.2 Title Issues
+13.4.2Title Issues